protoxianyx/KnifeEx/README.md

 # KnifeEx
-Maya like Multi Tool Functionality.
+Objective -> Maya like Multi Tool Functionality.
+Current Status: Learning about the Blender API